Managing Cholesterol / Cardiovascular Disease

 LDL Size and Pattern Grouping - Large Pattern A & Small Pattern B

 Larger particle sizes are generally considered to be healthier particles.
-Remember, good = green so we want to be on the left side of this scale.
 As you can see, I progressively got those LDL particle sizes larger over time.
 It is worth noting that they varied from test to test with different experiments.
 You are seeing the worst and the best that I’ve tested.
 I wish I had this test back when I had my heart attack!

 The same LDL-C number can be of different sizes!